 You can work with a single object (default mode) or with a group of objects.
 To work with a single object, just select it in the object list or choose a specific action from the Object Browser context menu.
-To work with a group of objects, please right-click the Object Browser and choose Multiple Selection, then select needed objects and choose a specific action from the Object Browser context menu; to return to the signle object mode, choose Multiple Selection menu again or close the database.
+To work with a group of objects, right-click the Object Browser and choose Multiple Selection, then select needed objects and choose a specific action (mainly from the Object Browser context menu); to return to the single object mode, choose Multiple Selection menu again or close the database.
 Note that when working with a single object, you have much more possibilities; in other words, not all things which you can do with a single object can be done with a group of objects.

 When you select a single object in the object list, the object will be opened in the separate window to the right of the Object Browser.
 This window will consist of several pages; for most of database objects, these pages are: General (lists general object's properties), Script (shows DDL statements for the object); some objects (for example, tables) may have additional pages.
-Note: The completeness and accuracy of the information, shown on the pages, depends on database type.
+Note: The completeness and accuracy of the information, shown on the pages, depends on used database engine and database type.

 Not all types of database objects are supported by the current Database Tour version.
 The set of supported types of database objects depend on the database type.
-For example, Database Tour works with tables in dBase, Paradox, FoxPro, MySQL databases, tables and schemas in text databases, almost all types of objects in Oracle, Interbase, Firebird databases, several types of objects in SQL Server databases.
+For example, Database Tour works with tables in dBase, Paradox, FoxPro, MySQL databases, tables and schemas in text databases, almost all types of objects in Oracle, PostgreSQL, Interbase, Firebird databases, several types of objects in SQL Server databases.
 The list of supported types of database objects is permanently extended, but there cannot be guaranteed that once it will be full for all database types.